howsoai/platform-installation-examples/argo-workflows/README.md

 helm repo update
 ```

 Take a look at the [manifests](./manifests/argo-workflows.yaml) for the Argo Workflows configuration.
-Most of the custom configuration is will be created by the Howso Platform chart - via a configmap (platform-configmap-workflows-controller), this values file references this configmap.
+Most of the custom configuration will be created by the Howso Platform chart - via a configmap (platform-configmap-workflows-controller), this values file references this configmap.

 Ingress is enabled, so that the Argo Workflows UI will be available at https://argo-workflows.local.howso.com.